 According to a list of cities from the reign of the Egyptian Pharaoh Thutmose III, the biblical name for Tall al-`Umayri was perhaps Abel Keramim, mentioned in Judges 11:33 (a scarab-seal impression with Thutmose's name was found by the excavations in 1987).
 During the biblical period the Ammonites apparently controlled the city, making it an administrative center near their southern border with the Moabites.
 A seal impression, found by the team in 1984, mentions a prominent official of the Ammonite government who served King Baalis in the time of the prophet Jeremiah (Jer.
 40:14).

-Early Bronze Age — A megalithic dolmen dating to around 3000 B.C.E., excavated in Field K in 1994 on the southeastern slopes of `Umayri, and revisited in 2008, contained parts of 20 skeletons and 20 ceramic vessels, as well as beads and jewelry.
+Early Bronze Age — A megalithic dolmen dating to around 3000 B.C.E., excavated in Field K in 1994 on the southeastern slopes of `Umayri, and revisited in 2008, contained parts of 28 skeletons and 20 ceramic vessels, as well as beads and jewelry.
 Archaeologists have found several use-surfaces, one on top of the other, immediately outside the dolmen that date to the same time period as the burials, as well as additional features associated with what was a memorial tomb.
-The 2008 season also produced a small building from this period near the dolmen.
-This shows that the people living at the site celebrated funerary rites at the dolmen long after the burials had begun.
+People living at the site evidently celebrated funerary rites at the dolmen long after the burials had begun.
 There seem to be no parallels among the thousands of dolmens dotting the Mediterranean and European coastlines to this phenomenon of surrounding use surfaces.
 In addition, also new in the world of Dolmen research, a small, two-room building recently emerged, which may have been used to house those coming to the Dolmen for memorial services.
 Because an aerial photo in 2012 showed the possibility of an adjacent dolmen foundation, in 2013 ground-penetrating radar and electro-magnetic induction were used to explore the area around the dolmen to see if there are other such tombs nearby.
-Results, when they are completed, will help guide future exploration around the dolmen.
+The 2014 season saw the introduction of Field P, adjacent to Field K, marking the beginning of attempts to expand exposure of any dolmen tombs.
+While failing to uncover more dolmens, the season did reveal an adjacent bedrock feature with post holes carved into it for a shelter.

 On the southern shelf, below the acropolis (in Field D), a house with several rooms and ceramic vessels on its floors tells us how people lived their everyday lives in the Early Bronze Age III (ca. 2400 B.C.E.).
 One of the many storejars found contained over 4000 chick peas (garbanzos) and illustrates the type of food people ate.
 At the same time, the lack of large amounts of bones could suggest that their diet was primarily vegetarian.
 The people from this period seem to have been fairly prosperous.
 One family rebuilt its house several times as its life and circumstances changed over time.
 When bedrock was reached, six phases of Early Bronze Age (II and III) occupation had come to light.
 A small storage cave dug into the bedrock constituted part of these phases of use.